ArturoZarzalejo/masmovil-challenge-react-reduxsaga/README.md

 # frontend-react-challenge

-npm run start to start the development client & server application.
+npm start to start the development client & server application.

 Phone Catalog App
 Your task is to write a very simple product catalog app.